webmasterdevlin/AspNetCoreRepositoryPattern/AspNetCoreRepositoryPattern/README.md

 - Add Fluent Assertions package
 - Add test C# file for each controller
 - Add test for each HTTP method
+- Add books controller without repository pattern
 - Add Hangfire packages for chron jobs or scheduled jobs or timer jobs
 - Configure Hangfire in the Startup.cs
+- Add jobs controller on v1 and v1.1
 - Add authentication and authorization
 - Start with Entity, Dto, Interface, Service, Helpers, Controller, add JWT Secret in appsettings.json, register Auth, IUserService/UserService, and add JwtMiddleware in the Startup.cs
 - Add authorize attribute in the base controller ApiController.cs
 - Add health checks in Startup.cs
+- Install redis on your local machine
+- To install on macbook, run the command below:
+- brew install redis
+- Add Redis Cache
+- Configure Startup.cs
+- Configure appsettings.json
+- Configure ApplicationDbContext
+- Add Customers controller on v1 and v2 without using repository pattern
+- Update the database using dotnet cli